GoogleChrome/lighthouse-ci/docs/configuration.md

 - You want to store Lighthouse reports for longer than 7 days.
 - You want to control access to your Lighthouse reports.
 - You've setup a [Lighthouse CI server](./server.md).

+**When to use `target=filesystem`:**

+- You want to process the raw Lighthouse results yourself locally.
+- You want access to the report files on the local filesystem.
+- You don't want to upload the results to a custom location that isn't supported by Lighthouse CI.

 #### `token`